raspberry-pi-nano

 Alt+B

-To save a file (with the same or a different name) we use the keyboard shortcut:
+To save a file (with the same or another name) we use the keyboard shortcut:

 Ctrl + O #Save/Save as

-Nano will ask for the file name, and we press Enter to accept, or Ctrl+C to cancel.
-Check the shortcut bar for more combinations.
+Nano asks us for the filename we want, and we press Enter to accept, or Ctrl+C to cancel.
+Look at the shortcut bar for more combinations.

 raspberry-pi-nano-salvar